lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

    SoC decoupling capacitors

+The following figure shows the DDR controller of the SoC, which manages the communication between the processor and the DDR memory.
+It ensures efficient data transfer and memory access, playing a crucial role in the overall performance of the system.

 .. figure:: images/hardware-design/soc-ddr-controller.png
    :align: center
    :alt: SoC DDR controller

    SoC DDR controller

+The following figure shows the power capacitors used for the SoC.
+These capacitors are crucial for maintaining stable power delivery to the SoC, filtering out noise, and ensuring reliable operation by smoothing out voltage fluctuations.

 .. figure:: images/hardware-design/soc-power-caps.png
    :align: center